Ricardo-Remy/home-rental/README.md

 ## Installation

 1. Clone the repository to your machine: `git clone REPO-URL` where `REPO-URL` is provided by GitHub.
-1. To install server dependencies `npm install`
+1. To install server dependencies `cd home-rental && npm install`
 2. To install client dependencies `cd client && npm install`

 ---